This is a cave house trip from Las Palmas. Yes, you will see cave houses, many of them.

 And there are more cave houses to come right on the winding road.
 Still today many people in Canary Islands really live in caves!

 Cave house by the road to Telde, Gran Canaria

 Barranco de Guayadeque

-The next stop on our cave house trip from Las Palmas is Barranco de Guayadeque.
-The Barranco is a deep gorge that hides a cave village.
-The name of the cave village is Cuevas Bermejas.
+Our destination is Barranco de Guayadeque.
+The Barranco is a deep gorge and it hides in it not only cave houses, it hides a whole cave village.
+The name of the village is Cuevas Bermejas.

 People still live in caves in Cuevas Bermejas.
 They build beautiful cave houses.
 Look at these houses!

 Farming in the barranco

 They grow the land and breed animals just like people did long ago, yet they don’t totally keep to the old lifestyle.
 If needed they add modern elements to their houses, and why not?